Summer Science – Completed

 2 Contributing to the Ocean Biogeographic Information System (OBIS).

-Science Advisor Tom Trott (Suffolk University), a Census of Marine Life researcher, provides oversight to partner-scientists at each camp to ensure that COML’s NaGISA (near-shore biomonitoring) protocol is followed; data from at least one field day per year, per camp are provided to OBIS.
+Science Advisor Tom Trott (Suffolk University), a Census of Marine Life researcher, provided oversight to partner-scientists at each camp to ensure that COML’s NaGISA (near-shore biomonitoring) protocol was followed; data from at least one field day per year, per camp were provided to OBIS.

 3 Increasing ocean literacy among campers ages 14 and up.

-Robust training – pre-, in- and post-field monitoring – provides context for participating teens.
-External evaluation measures participants’ changes in awareness and understanding of ocean literacy principles, as well as their attitudes toward the scientific endeavor and their role in it.
+Robust training – pre-, in- and post-field monitoring – provided context for participating teens.
+External evaluation measured participants’ changes in awareness and understanding of ocean literacy principles, as well as their attitudes toward the scientific endeavor and their role in it.

 4 Supporting peer-to-peer exchange of information.

-Participants have opportunities to present their experiences to their peers at regional meetings (NEOSEC’s Ocean Literacy Summit, NMEA Chapter conferences, and regional ocean science meetings); camps also receive funding to bring participating teens to a Fall Teen Ocean Summit, designed in collaboration with the teens themselves, including an experience similar to a scientific poster session.
+Participants had opportunities to present their experiences to their peers at regional meetings (NEOSEC’s Ocean Literacy Summit, NMEA Chapter conferences, and other regional ocean science meetings); camps also received funding to bring participating teens to a Fall Teen Ocean Summit, designed in collaboration with the teens themselves, including an experience similar to a scientific poster session.